zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 Suzanne says to Abdul, “You’d better check to see if it’s on  the list.”
 Abdul says, “Don’t be ridiculous.
 I’ve been taking this for months.
 If there were something wrong with it, don’t you think the pharmaceutical compan y would have taken out

  full-page ads in the papers?”
 A “pharmaceutical company ” is a company that makes drugs – that makes medicine.
 Abdul is saying that i f there was a problem with the drug he is taking for his headache, the company  that makes the drug would have told people by, for example, taking out an a dvertisement in the newspaper.
 Suzanne says, “I doubt it.
-Do you think they w ant to encourage litigation?”
+Do you think they want to encourage litigation?”
 “Litigation” is legal action, a lawsuit.
 When someone does something wrong to you and you try to get money from them, that  would be an example of litigation, something involving the courts and a judge .

 Abdul says, “Here, you check it against that list.”
 He’s aski ng Suzanne to look and see if the drug he is going to take is on the list.
 To “check something against something” means to look for something on a list, to see  if it is on the list.
 Abdul says, “If you find it there, you can say you’ve saved my life !”